whatisjasongoldstein/buildcss/problems/grids.md

 # Bear Awareness (in Grid Form)

-A comment way to lay out a list of visual things is a grid like above.
+A common way to lay out a list of visual things is a grid like above.

 This one may be difficult.
 Especially since you have to use this markup: